Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Most 40-liter packs are built around one assumption.
 You put things in, you carry them, and you stop.
 The Black Diamond Speed 40 operates on a completely different premise.
 This pack is designed to transform on the mountain, shedding weight and bulk as the terrain gets serious.

 If you are considering the Speed 40 for alpine climbing, mountaineering approaches, or mixed scramble-to-summit objectives, the question is not just whether it fits well at the trailhead.
 The real question is how it handles when you strip it down and move fast on a technical route.
-That is the exact context where this pack earns or loses its place in the lineup.
+That is the exact context where this pack earns or loses its place in your kit.

 This review breaks down what the Speed 40 actually is, what it does well, where it has limitations, and most importantly, who should put it on their back.